 Some superheroes died for good in Infinity War as well, as Thanos killed them before the blip.
 He sacrificed Gamora (Zoe Saldana) and killed Loki (Tom Hiddleston) early in the film.
-Marvel brought back both those characters in Endgame, where we saw variants from other realities.
-The studio did the same thing with Thanos, potentially priming the audience for Tony Stark’s inevitable return.
+Marvel brought back those characters in Endgame, where we saw variants from other realities.
+The studio did the same thing with Thanos, potentially priming the audience for Tony Stark’s suitable return.

 Theories about the return of Tony Stark

 The interesting thing about those rumors is that there are ways to bring the dead or retired Avengers back to the MCU without ruining the Endgame finale.
 Iron Man’s death should not be undone.
-And Captain America’s retirement is well-deserved.
+And Captain America’s treatment is well-deserved.
 But there are infinite Stark and Rogers variants out there.

 Enter the multiverse

 The massive reshoots on Doctor Strange in the Multiverse of Madness have been said to be because the plot needs work and more characters need to be added.
-Execs at Marvel reportedly felt the film was “too light on Easter eggs to please fans.”
-The cameos can be endless in No Way Home and Doctor Strange 2 and we can’t wait.
+Execs at Marvel reportedly felt the film was “too “light on Easter eggs to please fans.”
+The “cameos can be endless in Doctor Strange in the Multiverse of Madness, and we can’t notice.

-The massive Marvel reveal
+The massive and incredible Marvel reveal

-Here’s What If…? executive producer Brad Winderbaum again:
+Here’s What If…? executive producer Brad Winderbaum:

 It’s no coincidence that the show picks up right after Loki.
 The multi-verse has erupted in every possible direction.
 What If…? gives us a chance to explore that.
 Without going into great detail, I can tell you that What If…? as a project [and] as a story that exists in the MCU is as important as any other.
 It’s woven into that same tapestry.
 So, there’s a lot of potential.